 "Hard headed buckers, tough to break,

 recited in Elko, NV, at a cowboy poetry event...

 submitted by Lou Wood

 WA (Woodland Acres) Ranch

-FACEBOOK PAGES: Use the links to the left to
+FACEBOOK PAGES: Use the links at the top of this

 Make your membership official: The official